Passionate about Sharing Our Expertise

 Angelica Manca, Co-Founder of Hoopla Education and Early Years Specialist in Creative Education

-Paul Frank Wagner, Co-Founder of Hoopla Education and Conceptual Artist
+Paul Frank Wagner, Co-Founder of Hoopla Education and Visual Artist

 Paul Frank Wagner is a world-renowned Contemporary Artist from New York City.
-His art is strongly influenced by the 1960's Minimalism movement and the use of rope as his main material aims to promote a revolutionary art based on texture, accessibility, recycling propensity.
+His art is strongly influenced by the 1960's Minimalism movement.

 In 2005, Paul was 1 of the 30 Artists featured in "30 Ways to make a Painting" - together with high profile artists such as Christo, Keith Sonnier, Allan Mc Collum and Nam June Paik.
-In 2009 his solo show was featured at Scope Miami for Grey Gallery/LHP Productions.
+In 2009 his solo show was featured at Scope Miami.
 In 2014 his "Exhale" Installation for the animals in the Forest won 1st prize on Artslant Magazine.

-Today, Paul travels the world creating and performing his 3-Dimensional Rope Painting Installations in the most unusual locations as well as running Art Residency programs for children in schools and kid clubs.
+Today, Paul travels the world creating art as well as running Art Residencies in leading schools and kid clubs.
 Watch Paul in action http://vimeo.com/96055407

 Stefanìa Sarasiti, Environmental Conservationist and Early Years Specialist